gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

+- Allow navigation from a `Binary` to the tasks associated with the binary.
 - Some way to configure the tasks for a binary and publication.

 ## Story: Incremental compilation for C and C++